molero3111/rag-assistant-tutor/README.md

 ## Extending the Application

-- **Add Documents:** Place new `.txt` or supported files in the data directory and re-run the ingestion script to update the FAISS index.
+- **Add Documents:** Place new `.pdf` or supported files in the resource/pdfs directory and re-run the ingestion script to update the FAISS index.
 - **Customize Prompts:** Modify the prompt templates in `chat.py` to adjust the assistant's behavior or persona.
 - **Swap Embeddings/Models:** Easily switch to other HuggingFace embedding models or LLMs compatible with the OpenAI API.